 Due to its small thermal neutron absorption cross-section, zirconium metal has excellent nuclear properties.
 Because of this characteristic, zirconium is used as a structural material for nuclear-powered aircraft carriers, nuclear submarines, and civil power generation reactors, as a cladding for uranium fuel elements, etc. This kind of zirconium is called nuclear-grade zirconium.
 Nuclear-grade zirconium is an important strategic metal of the country and is closely related to the development of the nuclear industry.

-Industrial-grade zirconium is mainly used to make chemical acid and alkali resistant equipment, military industry, electronics industry, pipeline valve materials, special high-strength, and high-temperature alloy materials, electric vacuum and light bulb industry getter.
+Industrial-grade zirconium is mainly used to make chemical acid and alkali-resistant equipment, the military industry, the electronics industry, pipeline valve materials, special high-strength, and high-temperature alloy materials, electric vacuum and light bulb industry getters.

-Firearm-grade zirconium is used in a firearm sponge zirconium combustion agent, also suitable for alloy additives and metallurgical deoxidizer, chemical industry, civil flash fireworks, etc.
+Firearm-grade zirconium is used in a firearm sponge zirconium combustion agent, also suitable for alloy additives and metallurgical deoxidizers, chemical industry, civil flash fireworks, etc.